 The simplest way to reduce the number of Fleas present on your pet is to regularly, and thoroughly, bathe them in water.
 A thorough wash and scrub down should help ensure most of those pests get washed completely off.

 Apple Cider Vinegar

-An effective deterrent, Apple Cider Vinegar can used to help your dog’s Flea infestation even if it cannot kill them.
-Owners can either choose to apply it directly to the dog’s fur, or add it to their drinking water.
+An effective deterrent, Apple Cider Vinegar can use to help your dog’s Flea infestation even if it cannot kill them.
+Owners can either choose to apply it directly to the dog’s fur or add it to their drinking water.
 When applying topically, ensure to dilute the vinegar in a 1:1 ratio with water.
-Not only is it good for relief from Fleas, but it also helps remove other unwanted odour from the fur.
+Not only is it good for relief from Fleas, but it also helps remove other unwanted odours from the fur.
 If adding to drinking water, add roughly 1 teaspoon to every 1 Litre of water.